Ikechukwue/STyle-TTA/README.md

 ## Citation

-This repository contains the implementation for the RetriStyle research project.
+This repository contains the implementation for the STyle-TTA research project.
 Add the project publication citation here once the associated paper or thesis metadata is finalized.

 ## License